-RVO/U-2 flow meters work according to the functional principle of the variable area flowmeter.
-The flow monitor is installed into a pipe system and measures the flow-rate of the medium flowing through the pipe system.
+RVO/U-1 flow monitors work according to the functional principle of the variable area flowmeter.
+The flow monitor is installed into a pipe system and measures the flow rate of the medium flowing through the pipe system.

 A float inside the flow monitor is moved by the flowing medium.
 A magnetic field is generated by the magnets inside the float.
 The position of the float is detected by the switch contact.
-In addition to electrical control through the Reed-contact (switch contact), the current flow rate can also be read-off on the measuring scale on the sight glass.